 What to do when you are at risk?

 - Change asset class of fund: Move from equity funds to debt or balanced funds.

-- Move to low-risk fund schemes within the same category: If you have invested in sector or thematic funds move to large cap or multicap funds.
+- Move to low-risk fund schemes within the same category: If you have invested in sectoral or thematic funds, move to large cap or multicap funds.

-- Diversification: Diversify your fund portfolio.by adding assets or funds which were not previously present.
-For instance, if you do not hold in any gold in the portfolio, you can allocate 5-10% of the portfolio to gold.
+Diversification: Diversify your fund portfolio by adding funds which were not previously present.
+For instance, if you do not hold in any gold in the portfolio, you can allocate 5%-10% of the portfolio to gold.